-The Compute service metrics help you measure activity level and throughput of Compute instances.
+The Compute instance metrics help you measure activity level and throughput of Compute instances.
 The metrics listed in the following table are available for any monitoring-enabled Compute instance.
 You must enable monitoring on the instances to get these metrics.

 The metrics in this namespace are aggregated across all the related resources on the instance.
 For example,